 Timber! explores the historical impact of the forestry industry on the region.
 Discover the importance of logging, sawmills, and pulp manufacturing through interpretive panels, fascinating models, and informative displays.
 In...
 Learn More

 The Snunéymuxw exhibit is your gateway to an interactive journey of discovery.
-See what daily life was like in a traditional longhouse and gain knowledge of the curious objects...
+See what daily life was like in a traditional longhouse and gain knowledge of the objects used...
 Learn More

 The Harbour provides an intriguing look at the evolution of Nanaimo’s harbour as a hub of activity involving transportation and trade, and its function as a shipping port for coal...
 Learn More